chihiroanihr/COMP479_Fall-2022/P2/README.md

 Given the Reuter’s Corpus [_Reuters-21578_](../reuters21578_extracted/), both naïve indexer and compressed indexer extract the raw text of each article from the corpus, **tokenize** the text for all articles, and compose an **inverted index**.

-Different results of inverted index were generated using naïve indexer and compressed indexer with 5 reduction process.
-The result outputs are specified in [Demo](./deliverables/demo.pdf) file.
+Different results of the inverted index were generated using a naïve indexer and compressed indexer with five reduction processes.
+The result outputs are specified in the [Demo](./deliverables/demo.pdf) file.

 Moreover, single-term query processing is implemented to perform **query search** on both naïve indexer and compressed indexer, using sample queries provided by our professor Ms. _Sabine Bergler_.
-This result outputs are also specified in [Demo](./deliverables/demo.pdf) file.
+These result outputs are also specified in the [Demo](./deliverables/demo.pdf) file.

 ### Outline